-Defending medical oncology to assure quality care for cancer patientsDecember 13th, 2013 in Cancer /
+Defending medical oncology to assure quality care for cancer patientsDecember 13, 2013 in Medicine & Health / Cancer

 Medical oncologists have a vital role to play in cancer care, particularly as treatments become ever more complex, a new position statement from the European Society for Medical Oncology says.